jroettenbacher/phd_base/README.md

 **Workflow**

-After the raw files are copied from ASP06/07 into `raw_only` and `raw` the minutely files are merged to one file per folder and channel.
+After the raw files are copied from ASP06/07 into `raw_only` and `raw` the minutely files are corrected for the dark current and saved with the new ending `*_cor.dat` in `data_cor`.
-Then the files are corrected for the dark current and saved with the new ending `*_cor.dat` in `data_cor`.
+Then the minutely files are merged to one file per folder and channel.
 The usual workflow is then to start with the laboratory calibrations, correct them for the dark current and calculate the laboratory calibration factor `c_lab` of each spectrometer.
 This is saved to a file in the `calib` folder and only needs to be done once for each spectrometer.